 Instructions

-- In a large bowl, cream together butter and sugar.
+- In a large bowl, add butter and sugar.
+Using a hand mixer or stand mixer, cream together until light and fluffy, about a minute.
 Add eggs and vanilla extract.
-Beat until creamy, about a minute.
+Beat until fluffy, about a minute.

 - In a separate bowl, sift together dry ingredients: flour, dutch cocoa powder, baking powder, baking soda, and salt.

-- Add half of the dry ingredients to butter mixture and mix until just combined.
+- Add half of the dry ingredients to butter mixture and mix on low until just combined.
 Add half of milk and mix until combined.
-Repeat once more until add ingredients are incorporated.
+Repeat once more to add remaining dry ingredients and milk.

-- Using a medium cookie scoop (or a heaping tablespoon), spoon cookie dough 2 inches apart onto prepared baking sheet.
-Recipe should make 32 individual cookies.
+- Using a medium cookie scoop, spoon cookie dough 2 inches apart onto prepared baking sheet.
+Recipe will make 32 individual cookies with a medium scoop.

-- Bake 9-10 minutes, or until cookies are puffy and tops have cracked.
+- Bake about 9-10 minutes, or until cookies are puffy and tops have cracked.

 - Allow to cool for 5 minutes before removing to a wire rack to cool completely.

-- In a bowl, add room temperature butter, beat until creamy, about 1 minute.
+- In a bowl, add room temperature butter and beat until creamy, about 1 minute.

-- Add confectioner's sugar and slowly mix until ingredients are fully combined.
+- Add confectioner's sugar gradually and mix on low speed until ingredients are fully combined.
 Then, whip at high speed for 2-3 minutes, or until light and fluffy.

-- Pipe or spread frosting generously with a knife onto the bottoms of half of the cookies, then top with remaining unfrosted cookies, making a sandwich.
+- Pipe frosting with a piping bag or spread frosting generously with a knife onto the bottoms of half of the cookies.
+Top with remaining unfrosted cookies to make sandwiches.

 Equipment Recommendations